Carnoustie: Transport

 The A92 runs between Arbroath and Dundee about 5/8 mi north of Carnoustie.
 There are several ways to reach the A92, including the main routes that run between the Upper Victoria junction and between the A930, Carlogie road and Muirdrum Junction.
 It is also possible to reach the west-bound carriageway of the A92 via Balmachy Road and the Grange of Barry Road.

 Trains are operated by ScotRail on the Dundee-Aberdeen line.
 They stop at Carnoustie railway station on an approximately hourly basis.
 Two trains a day stop at Golf Street railway station (06:38 west-bound and 19:10 east-bound) and two at Barry Links (06:41 west-bound and 18:52 east-bound).
 As a result, Golf Street and Barry Links are two of the least used stations in the UK.

-Buses are operated by Stagecoach East Scotland on their Arbroath-Dundee route, including the number 73 and 73A buses, and the number 39A (early weekday mornings, evenings and on Sundays).
-They operate on a regular basis, with most stopping on the main A930 road between Muirdrum, Carlogie Road, Church Street, High Street, Dundee Street, Barry Road and Barry village.
-A handful of buses also serve Easthaven and take alternate routes through Carnoustie.
+Buses are operated by Stagecoach Strathtay on their Arbroath or Carnoustie Westhaven to Dundee route.
+These are the number 73, 73A, 73B, 73C and 74 buses.
+They operate on a regular half-hourly basis everyday to Monifieth, Broughty Ferry, Dundee and Ninewells Hospital.
+Arbroath hourly.
+On weekdays, JP Minicoaches run service 181/A once a day from Muirdrum and Carnoustie to Monifieth and Forfar.